 In addition to its sheer size and generous discounts, Offers.com has a fair number of unorthodox deals that make it a worthy addition to your online shopping routine.

-For example, Dell once threw in a free drone with the purchase of a laptop worth $499 or more (as far as I can tell, that particular deal is no longer operative, but such eye-opening opportunities do pop up here pretty regularly).
+For example, Dell once threw in a free drone with the purchase of a laptop worth $499 or more.
+And such eye-opening opportunities pop up on this site pretty regularly.